cleanlab/cleanlab/docs/README.md

 ```
 instead of containing your own virtualenv in there.

+5. When adding dependencies to a tutorial:
+   - Make sure to update **docs/requirements.txt** which lists all extra dependencies installed during CI to build the docs.
-5. When adding dependencies to a tutorial, add a comment in hidden cell not displayed on docs.cleanlab.ai which states which version of dependencies you used.
+   - Add a comment in hidden cell not displayed on docs.cleanlab.ai which states which version of dependencies you used.

+6. Don't forget to update **docs/source/index.rst** and **docs/source/tutorials/index.rst** to ensure your tutorial is linked from the main documentation.

+## API Documentation

+1. Verify your new docstrings adhere to our [documentation format guidelines](https://github.com/cleanlab/cleanlab/blob/master/DEVELOPMENT.md#documentation-style)

+2. To ensure documentation for new source code files is linked from the main page, don't forget to update: **docs/source/index.rst**